neopragma/javahelloservice/README.md

 ## 19. Where do we stand?

-We've touch on quite a few good practices for software development and delivery, although we haven't taken a deep dive into any of them.
+We've touched on quite a few good practices for software development and delivery, although we haven't taken a deep dive into any of them.
 Feel free to follow up and do so, as your interests guide you.

 * Using Maven for Java projects
 * Separation of concerns